VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 ```

-And REALLY is the entire file.
+And that REALLY is the entire file.

 Once CMake runs through all of that, it generates 4 files: